 TGbe Editor to make the following changes in Subclause 35.3.17 (Enhanced multi-link single radio operation) in TGbe D4.0 Page566 L7: (#19523)

-b) On the EMLSR link(s), the group addressed frame(s) that are expected to be received by the non-AP MLD shall be buffered and delivered following the rules defined in 35.3.15 (Multi-link operation group addressed frames).
+b) On the EMLSR link(s), the group addressed frame(s) that are expected to be received by the non-AP MLD shall be buffered and delivered following the rules defined in 35.3.15 (Multi-link operation group addressed frames). (#19523)An AP affiliated with the AP MLD that initiates a TXOP on an EMLSR link should end the TXOP MAX_EMLSR_TD before the start of the TBTT of the next DTIM beacon on another link, where MAX_EMLSR_TD is the largest EMLSR transition delay time of the non-AP MLD(s) participating in the TXOP.